As featured on the Wall Street Journal

 In long-term care, the outlook is especially striking.
 Demand for home health aides and nursing home care is increasing as baby boomers age.
 Over the past decade, an average 18% of the sector’s workforce has been foreign-born.
 That is close to the national average, but a disproportionate share of those with hands-on jobs such as orderlies are foreign-born, according to nursing home operators.

-Employment in nursing-care facilities fell to 1.34 million in March from 1.6 million in mid2019.
+Employment in nursing-care homes fell to 1.34 million in March from 1.6 million in mid2019.
 While the U.S. has some visa programs to help foreign doctors or engineers immigrate, operators of long-term-care homes can’t recruit from abroad because the jobs they are filling wouldn’t qualify for any existing visa program.

 Adam Lampert, chief executive of Cambridge Caregivers and Manchester Care Homes in Dallas, said that immigrants from Africa make up roughly 80% of his workforce.
 Many were referred to him through a church.
 Photo: Zerb Mellish for The Wall Street Journal